 -

-Can I substitute pumpkin puree in this Pumpkin Spice Cookies Recipe?
+Can I make this Pumpkin Spice Cookies Recipe without cream of tartar?

 -